worldofmarcus/project-portfolio-5/README.md

 [Back to top](<#table-of-content>)

 ### Peer Review
 Additional testing of the application was conducted by people outside of the software development field.
-Some smaller spelling and grammar errors were found and corrected.
-No issues connected to design or handling of the site.
+Some smaller spelling and grammar errors were found on the site and corrected.
+No major challenges connected to the design or handling of the site.

 ## Known bugs
 No known bugs besides those in the fixed / unfixed bugs section.